Last updated: July 2020

 All you really need to start out as a fake influencer and start making money online is a few hundred dollars cash and a bundle of good-quality photos.
 After that, all it takes is investing this money in buying followers and likes.
 It can become extremely lucrative for these people as they essentially get paid to market products to a ghost audience.
 The barrier to entry to earn money with a fake account on Instagram is incredibly low.
 So, it’s easy to conceive why people want in on this way to make a quick buck.

-Understanding the motives of fake influencers allows you to sidestep them when sourcing a suitable Instagrammers to optimize your reach.
+Understanding the motives of fake influencers allows you to sidestep them when sourcing a suitable Instagrammer to optimize your reach.

 Check to see where their traffic is coming from

-Many authentic Instagram influencers are famous, or at least present, on another platform.
+Many authentic Instagram influencers are famous, or at least present, on other social platforms or active online in other ways.

 They’ll probably have a link to their website in their Instagram bio.
 Rummage online for activity elsewhere; it could be Youtube, Snapchat, Twitter or a blog.
 Investigating their status in the social media world as a whole, and not just Instagram can give you insight into whether your investment will be worthwhile.